-(b) Report on the ICT targets in the approved SDBIP 2020/21. (c) The general control status of back up testing to be performed per quarter.
-Report on issues relating to ICT Security (confidentiality/loss of information) per quarter.
-Significant Litigation Matters report (a) That management should consider the vacancy of the officer with Litigation experienced to enhance knowledge in the division.
-That there is a lack of adequate and secure storage facilities for files and documents Senior Manager Corporate Services June 2021 The vacancy to be considered for 2021/22 organogram In progress Alternative spacious office to be considered In progress MINUTES OF THE OR DINARY AUDIT COMMITTEE MEETING 3 14 DECEMBER 2020 Revised internal audit 2020/21 The position of Chief Audit Executive to be filled in February/March 2021 Senior Manager Corporate Services February 2021 Recruitment underway and so far applications have been received and captured.
+2. Significant Litigation Mat report (b) Report on the ICT targets in the approved SDBIP 2020/21. (c) The general control status of back up testing to be performed per quarter.
+Report on issues relating to ICT Security (confidentiality/loss of information) per quarter. (a) That management should consider the vacancy of the officer with Litigation experienced to enhance knowledge in the division.
+That there is a lack of adequate and secure storage facilities for files and documents Senior Manager Corporate Services June 2021 The vacancy to be considered for 2021/22 organogram In progress documents Alternative spacious office to be considered In progress MINUTES OF TH E ORDINARY AUDIT COMMITTEE MEETING G 14 DECEMBER 2020 1.
+Revised interr audit 2020/21 The position of Chief Audit Executive to be filled in February/March 2021 Senior Manager Corporate Services February 2021 Recruitment underway and so far applications have been received and captured.
 Completed Additional staff within the internal audit will be included in the organogram for the next financial year (2021/22).
-Municipal Manager June 2021 The organogram will be reviewed in May with IDP and Budget for 2021/22 financial year Completed The training for teammate to be prioritized in January 2021 Senior Manager Corporate Service January 2021 Training to be rolled out before end of the 3rd quarter In progress MINUTES OF THE OR DINARY AUDIT COMMITTEE MEETING 3 26 JANUARY 2021

-1 Budget Adjustment and SDBIP reviews 2020/21 1.
+Municipal Manager June 2021 The organogram will be reviewed in May with IDP and Budget for 2021/22 financial year Completed

+The training for teammate to be Senior Manager January 2021 Training to be rolled In progress prioritized in January 2021 Corporate Service out before end of the 3 rd quarter MINUTES OF THE O RDINARY AUDIT COMMITTEE MEETING G 26 JANUARY 2021 T 1 Budget Adjustment and SDBIP reviews 2020/21 1.
 The Audit Committee recommended that a special meeting should be coordinated for the review of the adjustment budget and SDBIP.
 CFO Feb-21 Budget adjustment was forwarded to the Audit Committee Members for review and inputs Completed Progress on Audit 2.
 It was recommended that Audit Committee should be informed formally should AG decide to move the reporting date (28 February 2021).
 Municipal Manager Feb-21 The Municipality was informed by AG in a letter received on the 26 March 2021 regarding the extension of the Audit.
-Completed MINUTES OF THE SF PECIAL AUDIT COMMITTEE MEETING 2 26 MARCH 2021 Draft management report 2019/20 To submitted the adjusted AFS by the 29th March 2021 to AG CFO Mar-21 Adjusted AFS were submitted to AG on the 1 April 2021 Completed Draft management report Follow up Audit Committee meeting to be coordinated on the 29 March 2021.
-Acting CAE Mar-21 Special Audit Committee meeting was held on the 15 April 2021 Completed MINUTES OF THE SP ECIAL AUDIT COMMITTEE MEETING 15 APRIL 2021 • Draft management report I was resolved that AG be given a chance to look on to the issues raised by the Municipality and the Meeting be reconvened later or the following morning Municipal Manager Apr-21 The response to the issues raised was done in writing by the Auditor General.
-The Meeting has been scheduled to take place on the 03 May 2021 Completed
+Completed MINUTES OF THE SI PECIAL AUDIT COMMITTEE MEETING 26 MARCH 2021 I I Draft management report 2019/20 To submitted the adjusted AFS by the 29th March 2021 to AG CFO Mar-21 Adjusted AFS were submitted to AG on the 1 April 2021 Completed Draft management report Follow up Audit Committee meeting to be coordinated on the 29 March 2021.
+Acting CAE Mar-21 Special Audit Committee meeting was held on the 15 April 2021 Completed

+MINUTES OF THE SP MINUTES OF THE SPECIAL AUDIT COMMITTEE MEETING 15 APRIL 2021 Draft management report I was resolved that AG be given a chance to look on to the issues raised by the Municipality and the Meeting be reconvened later or the following morning Municipal Manager Apr-21 The response to the issues raised was done in writing by the Auditor General.
+The Meeting has been scheduled to take place on the 03 May 2021 Completed MINUTES OF THE SP PECIAL AUDIT COMMITTEE MEETING 2 23 APRIL 2021 Quarterly Progress Report To engage Municipal Manager on challenges affecting Internal Audit Unit Audit Committee/Municipal Manager June To schedule a meeting with MM to discuss issues pertaining to internal Audit unit In progress Risk Management reports Risk assessment to be conducted prior the adoption of the IDP.
+Risk Assessment was conducted on the 11 June 2021 Completed